cc-cpo/spring-batch-extensions/README.md

 # spring-batch-extensions for CSV file format

-Spring Batch extension which contains a `Separator Policy` implementation, that provides compensation for common `Comma Separated Values (CSV)` errors like missing `escape or quote characters`.
+Spring Batch extension provides compensation for common `Comma Separated Values (CSV)` errors like missing `escape or quote characters`.
+The compensation rules do roughly follow the ideas of `Libre Office` module.

+Implementation can be used for

+     * Spring Batch 3
+     * Java 5

 ## Example